-Appointment of assessors of candidates with learning difficulties
+Appointment of assessors

-At the point an assessor is engaged/employed in the Centre, evidence of the assessor's qualification is obtained and checked against the current requirements in AA.
+At the point an assessor is engaged/employed in the Centre, evidence of the assessor's qualification is obtained and checked against the current requirements in AARA.
 This process is carried out prior to the assessor undertaking any assessment of a candidate.